How do you hide an unplanned pregnancy?

 Reasons your family isn’t acknowledging your unplanned pregnancy

 There are several possible reasons that your family isn’t acknowledging your pregnancy.
-The first is that they are respecting your privacy.
+The first is that if they suspect you want to hide an unplanned pregnancy, they may want to respect your privacy.
 This might sound surprising, especially if you’re used to your family being very involved in your personal life.
 Many people are hesitant to ask a woman if she’s pregnant.
 Most will wait until the woman announces the pregnancy.
 Your family might be afraid of offending you if it looks like you’ve just put on some extra weight.

 The other reason they might not acknowledge the pregnancy is that they are nervous about what it means.
 They don’t want to open a can of worms.
 We tend to rely on family as our support system when a new baby comes along.
 Your family may not be ready to face that reality.
 Some people prefer to address big issues when they have to and not a minute before.
 They might be really nervous about what you will need from them, especially if finances are strained.